liricalcode/KDEThinkpad-DOTFILES/README.md

 - Fonts with Nerd Font symbols are required for `eza` icons and KDE desktop name glyphs
 - The rofi config references a custom theme at `~/.config/rofi/themes/e595.rasi` — grab it from `rofi/themes/`
+- you can download variety for auto changing wallpaper